 Many, especially large public research universities accustomed to decentralized -- rather than top-down -- academic program decision making.
 The RCM budgeting model was developed originally at the University of Pennsylvania in 1974.
 Other adopters include the University of Michigan, the University of Delaware, the University of New Hampshire, the University of Southern California, Ohio State University, the University of Illinois at Urbana-Champaign, Auburn University, UCLA, Purdue University, and many others. (back to top)

 No. The allocation approach is used to provide budgets to colleges.
 It is up to college leadership, in consultation with faculty, to determine the most appropriate means to allocate revenues to schools, departments and other units within the college.
 Generally, an RCM approach does not make sense for budgeting within colleges; the smaller and more specialized that a unit becomes, the more difficult it is to budget by this kind of approach.
-Regardless of approach, all colleges need to be attentive to maintaining stability or growth in sources of revenue—increasingly tuition and fees—and to controlling costs. (back to top)
+Regardless of approach, all colleges need to be attentive to maintaining stability or growth in sources of revenue—increasingly tuition and fees—and to control costs. (back to top)

 The budget model is a transparent way to distribute earnings from tuition and fees and state funds (E&G funds) that are provided to the university to support academic program enrollment and degree completion.
-Most graduate students supported on E&G funds are serving as graduate teaching assistants to support academic programs, and the needs of those programs for GTAs is ultimately driven by those programs’ enrollments.
-The higher the enrollments, the greater the need is for GTAs to assist with teaching, the higher the budget allocation, and higher the revenue to fund the GTAs.
+Most graduate students supported on E&G funds are serving as graduate teaching assistants to support academic programs, and the needs of those programs for GTAs are ultimately driven by those programs’ enrollments.
+The higher the enrollments, the greater the need is for GTAs to assist with teaching, the higher the budget allocation, and the higher the revenue to fund the GTAs.
 Graduate research assistants, on the other hand, are supported on external grants, contracts and fellowships.
-Thus, graduate education, and its link to the university’s research mission, is supported indirectly through enrollment of tuition-paying students (and the accompanying E&G allocation) and directly through contracts, grants, and fellowships.
+Thus, graduate education, and its link to the university’s research mission is supported indirectly through enrollment of tuition-paying students (and the accompanying E&G allocation) and directly through contracts, grants, and fellowships.

 Hybrid RCM models do not distribute funds directly for graduate education because most graduate students do not pay tuition and fees. (back to top)